Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 ![]({{ site.baseurl }}/media/2022/12/diagnostics-analysis-sourcelink-to-github.gif)

-While Source Link is on by default .NET source, to enable this for your own code today requires a couple of additional steps.
+While Source Link is on by default for .NET source, to enable this for your own code today requires a couple of additional steps.

 ## Setting up Source Link